AndreRdz7/365DaysOfCodingJournal/README.md

 **Today's Progress**: Solved LeetCode daily challenge, problem 468, about strings, it could be greedy, dive and conquer, regex, and probably other approaches, since I've never done before regex with C++ I tried that approach, it was kinda weird, C++ regex are very different from JS ones, so it was, weird (for the lack of a better word), and finally got help, since most of online forums are about JS regex.
 Had my exploratory call with Google, very happy the consider me for a full time role, my application will start on mid-August so I need to destroy my brain and fingers coding and getting better now.

-**Link to Work / References** : Got a 85 on compiliers, not bad, my effort was worth, now I feel relieved, rested and motivated, I still need some rest, but I'm almost ready to rise a phoenix.
+**Thoughts** : Got a 85 on compiliers, not bad, my effort was worth, now I feel relieved, rested and motivated, I still need some rest, but I'm almost ready to rise a phoenix.

+**Link to Work / References** :

 - [LeetCode](https://leetcode.com/)